 Given the rapid influence of application technology over all aspects of modern life, virtually every government body is now responsible for some aspect of application security.
-We ask you to establish a standard that captures your requirements for protecting data, ensuring safety, defending citizens, etc...
-We do not specify the exact form or substance of this standard, only that it represent your desire for applications that affect your jurisdiction to be secure.
+OWASP asks you to establish a standard that captures your requirements for protecting data, ensuring safety, defending citizens,, and thus support trust.
+OWASP does not specify the exact form or substance of this standard, only that it represents your desire for applications that affect your jurisdiction to be secure.
+However, OWASP recommends consideration of its Application Security Verification Standard.